hindu-comm/mail_stream_advaita-l/2017/02/advaitin_pAshupata_p/265__shrImallalitAlAlitaH.md

 >
 > There are two types of people : vedAdhikArI and others.
 > Now, if the quoted purANa says that they are for delusion of some
-> ​(​
+> (
 > to take them to a-vaidika-mArga
-> ​)​
+> )
 > , then it is obvious that it is talking about vedAdhikArI-s and not others.
 > This tantra-nindA is only for vedAdhikArI-s, so that they don't go on that
 > path.
 >

-​I accept that the sentences were not well formed.
+I accept that the sentences were not well formed.
 I'm sorry.
 Please, read the quoted text now.
 It may reveal it's meaning now.